NLLAPPS/ACRPhoneHelper/README.md

 ---

+**Android 15 Update (24/April/2024)**
+&nbsp;

+As we have susspected before, Google might be preparing to put the final nail on the coffin of call recording and end the cat and mouse game for good.
+&nbsp;
+I have just read a [dooming article](https://www.androidauthority.com/android-15-enhanced-confirmation-mode-3436697/) about improvements to the “Enhanced Confirmation Mode”
+I can confirm that **there will be no call recording possibility with Accessibility Service on Android 15**, if Google releases improved “Enhanced Confirmation Mode”.
+&nbsp;

+Improvements to “Enhanced Confirmation Mode” will prevent enabling Accessibility Service of any app that is not installed by a “Trusted Store” essentially ending possibility of call recording on Android 15+

+---

 Note to other developers.
 - It is not possible to provide reproducible builds as APH needs to be signed with the same key ACR Phone is signed with.
 - APH put together in around a week.
 Do not expect trendy architectural implementations.